Numeric Data Type SQL

 Student table

-The float data type is used to store approximate numeric values just like Integer Data Types are used.
+The FLOAT and REAL data types are used to store approximate values.
+Concepts like exponents and precision are also common in programming languages when working with scientific notation for large or small numbers.
 The floating data type consists of two parts, namely significant value(M) and exponent value(D).
 The significant value is a signed numeric value that is the maximum number of digits, the precision.

 Converting Decimal and Numeric Data